n3dst4/gumshoe-fvtt/README.md

   * Trail of Cthulhu!
   * Night's Black Agents!
   * More coming soon!
-* Fully extensible to support basically any GUMSHOE game!
+* Fully extensible to support basically any GUMSHOE-compatible game!
 * Visual themes for character sheets based on the built-in systems.
 * A high-contrast, (hopefully) accessibility-enhanced theme.
 * A sinister dark red version of one of the themes.